jcubic/lips/docs/docs/intro.md

 :::info

-that you also need to bootstrap the standard library to have fully working Scheme system.
+Note that you also need to bootstrap the standard library to have fully working Scheme system.

 :::